 Hey, doing well, Sean.

-Okay, so you need though, even if you I assume you're gonna get every Republican, right?
+Okay, so you need, though, I assume you're going to get every Republican, right?

-Yeah, we uh by the way, we just started collecting signatures.
+Yeah, by the way, we just started collecting signatures.

 We've already exceeded 125 signatures.

-There was a line literally out the door of the House chamber today during the 130 vote series, and we're still collecting signatures, and my goal is to be well over 150 by the end of today, and uh to get every Republican to sign.
+There was a line literally out the door of the House chamber today during the 130 vote series, and we're still collecting signatures.

-And frankly, Sean, to engage people all around the country who what I when I talk to people about it, it's not a question of whether or not to support it.
+And frankly, Sean, to engage people all around the country who, when I talk to people about it, it's not a question of whether or not to support it.

 People are shocked, Sean, that it's legal in America to murder a baby after it's been born alive outside the womb.

-It literally transcends the abortion debate uh because they're pro-choice people uh that think it's wrong to kill the baby after it's born alive, and yet there are no legal protections.
+It literally transcends the abortion debate because they're pro-choice people that think it's wrong to kill the baby after it's born alive, and yet there are no legal protections.

 Some states have protections, but clearly, as you saw in New York, in Virginia, in other states, they're allowing it to happen or moving to try to legalize it.

-And this born alive bill, it's Anne Wagner's bill from Missouri, but my discharge petition that I signed today would go around Pelosi who refuses to let us have a vote.
+And this Born Alive bill, it's Ann Wagner's bill from Missouri, but my discharge petition that I signed today would go around Pelosi, who refuses to let us have a vote.

-It literally would bypass Pelosi and force a debate and vote on the House floor.
+It literally would bypass Pelosi, enforce a debate and vote on the House floor.

 All right.